The Differences Between Hallucination and Reality Are Less Than You Think

 A person suffering from psychosis who claims to have seen a red apple on her coffee table an hour ago, as far as her perception goes, she saw the red apple; this much is true.
 The problem is: were there any molecules occupying the location of the image which had a causal effect or power that produced the image or sense datum?

 I hope this has demonstrated the difficulty of discerning the difference between hallucination and reality, and how difficult it can be to convince someone otherwise.
 Has this made it any easier to work with a patient with regards to giving them some insight into their disorder?
 Or has it demonstrated the near impossibility of discerning the differences between hallucination vs reality?
 In some cases a psychotic patient might have hallucinations that are so far removed from reality that it might take medication and time to gain some insight into their illness.
 Or a patient might have hallucinations that are so close to reality such as olfactory or auditory hallucinations, it is extremely difficult to discern between the hallucination or reality.
+This may also have an impact on some delusional disorders where the individual cannot discern the truth because of her being ‘brainwashed’ by strong influencing factors in her environment that blind her to the truth.

 I think one thing we can learn from this exercise in perception is to maybe find a simple way of explaining this theory of representative realism to the patient, and then challenge them to prove the existence of a causal object that produced the sense datum or image that they smelled, heard, or saw.
 Maybe based on this, they can gain some insight into the what they are seeing or hearing or smelling and it’s lack of correspondence to reality or the extended world.